 Most years the CHS includes approximately 125 questions, covering the following health topics: general health status and mental health, health care access, cardiovascular health, diabetes, asthma, immunizations, nutrition and physical activity, smoking, HIV, sexual behavior, alcohol consumption, cancer screening and other health topics.
 A core group of demographics variables are included every year to facilitate weighting and comparisons among different groups of New Yorkers.

 The CHS uses a stratified random sample to produce neighborhood and citywide estimates.
-Strata are defined using the United Hospital Fund's (UHF) neighborhood designation, modified slightly for the addition of new zip codes since UHF's initial definitions.
-There are 42 UHF neighborhoods in NYC, each defined by several adjoining zip codes.
+Neighborhoods are defined using the United Hospital Fund's (UHF) neighborhood designation, which assigns neighborhood based on the ZIP code of the respondent.
+New ZIP codes have been added since the UHF's were originally defined.
+There are 42 UHF neighborhoods in NYC.
+However, to avoid small sample sizes for CHS estimates, UHF estimates are generally collapsed into 34 UHFs/groups.

 Starting in 2009, a second sample consisting of cell-only households with New York City exchanges was added.
 This design is non-overlapping because in the cell-only sample, adults living in households with landline telephones were screened out.